k3nnethfrancis/client-researcher/README.md

 Replace `<report_name>` with the actual name of the report file you want to view.
 This will start a local server, and you can view the rendered report by opening a web browser and navigating to the URL provided by grip (usually http://localhost:6419).

+## Potential Improvements

+1. Add perplexity integration
+2. Add better validation to allow open source models to be used more reliably
+3. Integration with additional data sources for more comprehensive research.
+4. Prompt engineering for better content relevance scoring.

 ## Project Structure